 Mine is confronting one of the biggest problems in the digital age, in the large amount of our personal data amassed by a range of organizations like Facebook and Google about our everyday behavior and through to companies that have our credit card details.
 Although there is greater awareness about the threat from Facebook and Google, we often forget about having given our credit card details to so many people.

 Mine is trying to restore control of data to the users it belongs to and let them reclaim it.
 The startup was founded in 2019 by CEO Gal Ringel, CTO Gal Golan and CPO Kobi Nissan.
-Ringel and Nissan are graduates of the Israeli army's 8200 intelligence unit where they dealt with cybersecurity, while Golan has experience with data analysis and strategy at companies like Accenture.
+Ringel and Golan are graduates of the Israeli army's 8200 intelligence unit where they dealt with cybersecurity, while Nissan has experience with data analysis and strategy at companies like Accenture.

 Ringel told "Globes," "Companies are sitting on mountains of information and they are gathering so much personal data because they can.
 But eventually all these companies are hacked and it is we the users who pay the price.
 I checked out my data and discovered that in a hotel somewhere there were my credit card details and passport number.
 We found out that on average there are 400 companies that possess private information about each user."